Andrewodwyer/Star-academy/README.md

 ### Navigation Bar

-- The full responsive navigation bar includes links to the Home page, Our Tour section (#tour) and Book page and is identical on both pages to allow for easy navigation.
+- The full responsive navigation bar includes links to the Home page, and the game page. and is identical on both pages to allow for easy navigation.
 The CC Ghost Tour logo will also take the user back to the Home page.
 - This navigation bar will allow users to move between sections and pages without using the back button.

 ![Nav bar](documentation/images/header.png)